davidsun0/lateral/README.md

 # Lateral Lisp

 A basic dialect of Lisp written in C.

-## Features
-- None
+This project is for understanding how Lisps work.
+As a result I'm using as few dependencies as I can and writing most of the codebase from scratch.

 ## Building

-Run the provide makefile.
+Run the provide Makefile.

 `make all`